ibmresilient/resilient-community-apps/fn_sep/README.md

 # Resilient Function - fn_sep

-This Resilient Function package can be used to perform the following queries and actions against in a Symantec Endpoint Protection (SEP) environment from workflows using the Functions feature of the Resilient
+This Resilient Function package can be used to perform the following queries and actions against a Symantec Endpoint Protection (SEP) environment:
-Circuits integration framework.
 ```
-•	Execute an Evidence of Compromise (EOC) scan for artifacts of type file (name or path) and hash (md5, sha1 or sha256).
+•	Execute an Evidence of Compromise (EOC) scan for artifacts of type file (name or path) and hash (MD5, SHA1 or SHA256).
 •	Upload a file from an endpoint to the Symantec Endpoint Protect Manager (SEPM).
 •	Download a file from the SEPM as base64.
 •	Remediate (quarantine) files (by hash match) discovered in an EOC scan.
 •	Get endpoint details or status.
 •	Get groups.
 •	Get fingerprint lists.
-•	Add or delete an md5 hash value to a fingerprint list which can be used to blacklist files.
+•	Add or delete an MD5 hash value from a fingerprint list, which can be used to blacklist files.
 •	Assign a fingerprint list to a group for system lockdown.
 •	Delete a fingerprint list.
-•	Move a endpoint to a new group.
+•	Move an endpoint to a new group.
 •	Quarantine an endpoint.
 ```

 Prerequisites:
 ```
-resilient version 32 or later
+Resilient version 32 or later
-resilient_circuits version 32 or later
+Resilient circuits version 32 or later
-resilient Generic Email Parsing Script 1.0.1 or later.
+Resilient Generic Email Parsing Script 1.0.1 or later
-Symantec Endpoint Protection 14.2 or later.
+Symantec Endpoint Protection 14.2 or later
 ```
 * For more info about Symantec Endpoint Protection V14, please visit https://support.symantec.com/us/en/article.howto124729.html#sep14
 * For more info about Symantec Endpoint Protection Rest API, please visit https://apidocs.symantec.com/home/saep